Real-life story - Jason Warriner

 Jason finished his nurse training with a Diploma in Higher Education in nursing studies, and then completed a BSc in healthcare studies.
 He is now in his third role as a director in the charity sector.

 I wanted to be a nurse from a young age and started my nurse training in 1990.
-I started working in cardiac nursing, but HIV was an area that caught my interest because it didn't just focus on the medical side of things: working in this area is about holistic (all-round) care - social, psychological and emotional.
+I started working in cardiac nursing, but HIV was an area that caught my interest because it didn't just focus on the medical side of things.
+Working in this area is about holistic (all-round) care - social, psychological and emotional.
 I therefore moved into HIV and sexual health.
-Since the specialty is only just over 30 years old, we are still learning about the virus, HIV and ageing, and research.
+I have also volunteered as a nurse for a homeless charity for 18 years which has given me an understanding of homeless health.

 I finished my nurse training with a Diploma in Higher Education in nursing studies,* and then completed a BSc in healthcare studies.
 Over the years, I have undertaken a teaching and assessing in clinical practice course and courses in HIV, sexual health and contraception.
 These are the courses specific to my area of public health nursing.
 To widen my knowledge and skills, I studied for a postgraduate diploma in the education, training and development of adults and a postgraduate diploma in management.
-I also gained clinical experience and expertise in the both the NHS and charity sector.
-By undertaking a wide range of academic courses, I feel that I have gained a broader knowledge base and skill set to work at director level.
-I am now on my third director job in the charity sector.
+I also gained clinical experience and expertise in both the NHS and charity sector.
+By undertaking a wide range of academic courses and leadership roles, I feel that I have gained a broader knowledge base and skill set to work at director level.
+I am now in my fourth director job in the charity sector.

 (* Nursing diplomas are no longer available.
 You now need to take an approved degree in nursing.)

-- providing leadership and management of clinical services
+- providing leadership for and management of the quality team

 I am also:

-- a registered manager for the Care Quality Commission
+- the Nominated Individual for the Care Quality Commission

 - a Caldicott guardian (responsible for protecting the confidentiality of patient information)